Thursday, December 04, 2008

 Alas, poor Nick and Courtney wouldn't have a Chinaman's chance finding roles together in our less enlightened times.
 The 'bond' wouldn't go through.
 Recall that Courtney had to give daily urine tests to the insurance company stooges to play Woody Harrelson's junky wife in People Vs. Larry Flynt.
 Which yes, makes no sense.
 Here the author sighed heavily, as some PC thug immediately called him to task for saying Chinaman.

 I've seen two of the films in this set in a row this week, The VIPS and 'love in the time of Haitian Revolution' romantic potboiler, The Comedians (1967), and I've grown unfathomably weary.
-In their romantic scenes together in Comedians--which apparently are the "meat of things" as far as box office allure--Dick and Liz have all the burning chemistry of two gin-soaked carpets (a low enough proof they are not flammable).
-Burton usually sways or stands still and glowers under baggy Welshman's eyes; Liz angles her good side, emotes, sucks it in, flashes her cleavage and its all very adult, in the way that made adult synonymous with boring.
+In their romantic scenes together in Comedians--which apparently are the "meat of things" as far as box office allure--Dick and Liz have all the burning chemistry of two gin-soaked carpets (not enough to flammable).
+Burton usually sways or stands still and glowers under his baggy Welshman eyes; Liz angles her good side, emotes, sucks it in, flashes her cleavage and hopes for the best.
+Its all very adult, in the way that made adult synonymous with boring.
 One waits, in vain, for some of the fierce gutsy braying and brawling that makes Woolf and Shrew so endlessly rewarding.
-Instead it feels like Dick and Liz are right there with you, too, standing in line in front of you as you wait to go into the 9 PM show, bickering and making up and keeping you entertained while you wait to be seated.
-But it's not the show itself, and after an hour of waiting and hearing Dick and Liz bicker in front of you, you grow so suffused with world-weary ennui you give up and just go home, too jaded and bummed to even ask for a refund at the box office.
+Instead it feels like Dick and Liz are waiting too, standing in line in front of you in the line for the 9 PM show, bickering and making up and keeping you irritated but diverting boredom while you wait to be seated.
+But it's not the show itself. and after an hour of waiting and hearing Dick and Liz bicker in front of you, you grow so suffused with world-weary ennui you give up and just go home, too jaded and bummed to even ask for a refund at the box office.
 Hey, that's okay with them.
-The Haitians are only too happy to escort you to the airport, and Liz and Dick can't wait to creep off to their air-conditioned hotel where, there's a working ice machine and stocked bar.
+The Haitians are only too happy to escort you to the airport, and Liz and Dick can't wait to creep off to their air-conditioned hotel and collapse.

 But, I almost forgot: what IS rare and precious in The Comedians is that Liz is working a German accent!
 It sounds more French than German, but Liz... with an accent!
 My ears perked up when I first realized she wasn't just doing a "character doing an accent" like the mannered way Martha might say "What a dump!" in Woolf.
 It's subtle, and legit, and it's unmistakable.
-The first scene with Dick, meeting after he gets off the flight to Haiti-- her accent is sensational, mein Herr!
+The first scene with Dick, meeting after he gets off the flight to Haiti-- her accent is sensational, mein herr!
 Later, it falls off a bit.
-She forgets she's doing one, then she picks it up where it left off, like a good book.
+She forgets she's doing one, then she picks it up where it left off, like an only mildly engaging book.
 But by then it's long been apparent that whatever fun Dick and Liz are having has moved off-screen, and the accent went with them.
 Did Burton forget he was allowed to smile?
-He cloaks his hangover in a smoke-yellowed veil of adult gravitas, like any 60s dad who's given up trying to be a good husband and parent and resigned himself to his easy chair, his Larks, and his highballs, like me dear old dad... once he realized the 80s wasn't going away.
+He cloaks his hangover in a smoke-yellowed veil of adult gravitas, like any 60s dad who's given up trying to be a good husband and parent and resigned himself to his easy chair, his Larks, and his highballs, like me dear old dad... once he realized the 80s wasn't going to go away on its own.

 Ah, but 1967 - year of my own birth and this film's release, that was a time.
 Easy Rider hadn't yet wiped the frozen martini smirk off Hollywood's stupid face.
-The last breath out of the pre-Easy star-studio system was still on inhale.
-Never knowing it's air was limited.
+The last breath out of the pre-Easy star-studio system was still on inhale, for the last time.

-Films like Comedians weren't a gasp at all, as it turns out, but a long drunken smoker's wheeze.
+Films like Comedians weren't so much a last gasp but a long drunken smoker's wheeze.
 And for all that, Liz and Dick still got more class than all of New Hollywood put together.
 Who's afraid of Virginia Woolf?
 Those industry dorks in their baseball caps and crew jackets, that's who, or they ought to be.
-If Burton were alive today, there'd be some "Get the Guests" games playing, and no mistake.
+If Burton were alive today, there'd be some "Get the Guests" games playing out west, and no mistake.

 (over).